Arithmetic Information of Rational Elliptic Surfaces, and Shioda's Rank 68 Elliptic Surface: The Elliptic Surface of Rank .

 \end{thm}

-In \cite{shioda1992some}, Shioda presented the elliptic surface Using the process of Theorem \ref{Rank Algo} , we can see that if $m$ is a multiple of $360$, this elliptic surface has rank $68$ over $\Bar{\Q}(t)$.
-Most notably, this is currently the elliptic surface with highest known rank over $\Bar{\Q}(t)$, though there are also $5$ other families of elliptic surfaces whose maximal rank is also $68$.
+In \cite{shioda1992some}, Shioda presented the elliptic surface In particular, using the process of Theorem \ref{Rank Algo}, they were able to show that if $m$ is a multiple of $360$, this elliptic surface has rank $68$ over $\Bar{\Q}(t)$.
+Most notably, for any elliptic surface, $68$ is currently the rank record over $\Bar{\Q}(t)$, though there are also $5$ other families of elliptic surfaces whose maximal rank is also $68$, which can be seen in \cite{heijne2012maximal}.
 We wish to determine the field of definition for $y^2 = x^3 + t^{360} + 1$.

-\begin{proof}[Proof of Theorem \ref{Rank 68 Surface Theorem}] By Lemma $3.1$ in \cite{chahal1999sections} this elliptic surface has trivial torsion over $\Bar{\Q}(t)$ if $f(x) = x^{360} + 1 $ has some simple root in $\Bar{\Q}$.
+\begin{proof}[Proof of Theorem \ref{Rank 68 Surface Theorem}] By Lemma $3.1$ in \cite{chahal1999sections} this elliptic surface has trivial torsion over $\Bar{\Q}(t)$ if $f(x) = x^{360} + 1 $ has a simple root in $\Bar{\Q}$.
 We can see that this has $360$ distinct roots, and so all of its roots are simple roots.
-As a result, we may consider the vector space given by $E(\Bar{\Q}(t))\oplus_{\Z} \Q$, without needing to consider any torsion points.
+As a result, we may consider the vector space given by $E(\Bar{\Q}(t))\otimes_{\Z} \Q$, without needing to consider any torsion points.

-Let $K = k(t)$.
+Let $K = k(t)$, where $k$ is a number field.
 For any finite extension $L/K$, the Galois group $\Galois(L/K)$ acts on the group $E(L)$ of $L$-rational points of $E$.
 Regarding $E(L)$ as a module over $R:= \End_K(E)$, this Galois action is $R$-linear.
-This can be used to decompose $E(L)$, or rather the vector space $E(L) \otimes_\Z \Q$, as a direct sum of smaller spaces.
+This can be used to decompose $E(L)$, or rather the vector space $V:=E(L) \otimes_\Z \Q$, as a direct sum of smaller spaces.
 This was done in \cite{chahal1999sections}, where it was shown that we can consider the $11$ smaller vector spaces given by the following elliptic surfaces:

-The first $10$ of these elliptic surfaces are rational, and so can be understood using Algorithm \ref{Algorthim Rational}, and the results of the computations are summarized in the table below, where $\#\rho$ refers to the dimensions of the irreducible representations in the image of $\rho$:
+The first $10$ of these elliptic surfaces are rational, and so can be understood using Algorithm \ref{Algorithm Rational}, and the results of the computations are summarized in Table \ref{tab:table Rationals Elliptic Surfaces from E68}, where LMFDB label refers to the labeling of all of the needed polynomials whose splitting field is the field of definition, and where $\#\rho$ refers to the dimensions of the irreducible representations in the image of $\rho$.
+The output of Algorithm \ref{Algorithm Rational} for each of the rational elliptic surfaces can be found \cite[RatES_for_360]{RatES-Code}

 We only need to explore the $K3$ elliptic surface.
 The field of definition, as well as the $16$ independent points of this elliptic surface have also been given in \cite{salami2022generators}.

 \begin{lemma} The $K3$ elliptic surface given by $y^2 = x^3 + t^5 + t^{-5}$ has rank $16$, and the Field of Definition of its Mordell-Weil group is a number field of degree $192$. \end{lemma}